SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Group Permissions](/guides/users-guide/grouppermissions.png)

-**Note**: If you wish to select all of the Scopes click on the asterisk " * " in the drop down menu.
+> Note that to select all of the Scopes click on the asterisk " * " in the drop down menu.

-**Note**: Admin does not have Read permissions, to grant all permissions to a User choose the asterisk " * " option from the drop down menu.
+> Please note that admin does not have Read permissions, to grant all permissions to a User choose the asterisk " * " option from the drop down menu.

-#### <a name="app-access"> Application access
+### Granting application access

-Identical to [User Application access](#application-access) Group access to a particular application can be granted during the [creation of a group](#create-group).
+Identical to [User Application access](#granting-application-access) Group access to a particular application can be granted during the [creation of a group](#creating-user-groups).

 To grant access to specific applications, click on the checkbox of the desired application.
 When the selection is completed click on the "Save" button.

-**Note**: More than one Marketplace Applications can be selected at the same time.
+> Note that more than one Marketplace Applications can be selected at the same time.

-#### Edit Groups
+### Editing groups

 All of User groups details can be edited.
 To edit a group click on the name of the group.
 After you have finished modifying the group details click on the "Save" button.

-#### Remove Groups
+### Removing groups

-To Remove a group simply hover over the group name and click on the cross button.
+To remove a group simply hover over the group name and click on the cross button.
 A confirmation pop-up window will appear, click "OK" and the group will be deleted.

 ![Remove Group](/guides/users-guide/removegroup.png)

-## Applications Management
+## Managing applications

-With Cumulocity all users have the ability to easily handle their applications.
+With Cumulocity all tenants have the ability to easily handle their applications.
 They can create, modify and remove their own Smartapps and Applications.

-When the application has been created, if you hover over it a *Clone*, *Open* and [Cross](#remove-app) buttons will be revealed.The "Clone" function duplicates the application, while The "Open" button simply opens the application.
-After the "Clone" button is pressed a pop-up window will appear in which unique "Application name" and "Application path" have to be given.
+When the application has been created, if you hover over it a *Clone*, *Open* and [Cross](#removing-applications) buttons will be revealed.
+The "Clone" function duplicates the application, while The "Open" button simply opens the application.
+After the "Clone" button is pressed a pop-up window will appear in which unique "Application name" and "Application path" have to be entered.

-If you wish to create *Own Application* first navigate to *Own applications* in the Administration panel.
+To create applications first navigate to *Own applications* in the Administration menu.

 ![Own Applications](/guides/users-guide/ownapplications.png)

-**Note**: If you do not see "Own Applications" click on "Applications" first and then "Own Applications".
+> Note that if you do not see "Own Applications" first expand "Applications".

-### Create smartapp
+### Creating smartapp

 To add smartapp: